Pedro-Beirao/dsda-launcher/README.md

   Requires a github account to download and are only available for a 90 days after creation.

-  > WARNING May be completely broken and unusable
+  > May be completely broken and unusable
 </details>

 ## Key Features